Dr Kevin Wing

 I initially trained as a Biochemist, graduating from Bristol University with a BSc (Hons) in 1998.
 I subsequently completed an MSc in Information Technology at Glasgow University.
 I have 10 years experience working on technology and processes relating to the licensing and regulation of medicines.
 In 2010 I completed the MSc Epidemiology at LSHTM and completed my PhD at LSHTM in October 2015.

-I am a tutor on the DL Statistical Methods in Epidemiology MSc module (EPM202) and am co-Course Organiser for the Certificate of Pharmacoepidemiology and Pharmacovigilance (PEPI).
+I am co-Course Organiser for the Certificate of Pharmacoepidemiology and Pharmacovigilance (PEPI) and a tutor on the DL Statistical Methods in Epidemiology MSc module (EPM202).

 I have a general interest in the use of data collected as part of routine clinical care for studies of epidemiology and pharmacoepidemiology.
-My current main area of research focuses on the use of randomised controlled trial-analogous cohorts in non-interventional data can be used to help improve the understanding of drug treatment effects in people who were underrepresented or excluded from trials.
-This has included a focus on Chronic Obstructive Pulmonary Disease (COPD) drug treatment effects within UK primary and secondary care.
-I am also involved in projects utilising similar approaches for studying the treatment effects of cardiovascular drugs.
+My current main area of research focuses on how the preparation and analysis of randomised controlled trial-analogous cohorts in non-interventional data can be used to help improve the understanding of drug treatment effects in people who were underrepresented or excluded from trials.
+This has included a focus on Chronic Obstructive Pulmonary Disease (COPD) drug treatment effects within UK primary and secondary care, and I am also involved in projects utilising similar approaches for studying the treatment effects of cardiovascular drugs.